Accelerated Stochastic ADMM with Variance Reduction: Abstract

 \section{Abstract}

-Alternating Direction Method of Multipliers (ADMM) is a popular method in solving Machine Learning problems.
-Stochastic ADMM was firstly proposed in order to reduce the per iteration computational complexity, which is more suitable for big data problems.
-Recently, variance reduction techniques have been integrated with stochastic ADMM in order to get a fast convergence rate, such as SAG-ADMM and SVRG-ADMM,but the convergence is still suboptimal w.r.t the smoothness constant.
-In this paper, we propose a new accelerated stochastic ADMM algorithm with variance reduction, which enjoys a faster convergence than all the other stochastic ADMM algorithms.
-We theoretically analyze its convergence rate and show its dependence on the smoothness constant is optimal.
+Alternating Direction Method of Multipliers (ADMM) is a popular method for solving large-scale Machine Learning problems.
+Stochastic ADMM was proposed to reduce the per iteration computational complexity, which is more suitable for big data problems.
+Recently, variance reduction techniques have been integrated with stochastic ADMM in order to get a faster convergence rate, such as SAG-ADMM and SVRG-ADMM.
+However, their convergence rate is still suboptimal w.r.t the smoothness constant.
+In this paper, we propose an accelerated stochastic ADMM algorithm with variance reduction, which enjoys a faster convergence than all the existing stochastic ADMM algorithms.
+We theoretically analyse its convergence rate and show its dependence on the smoothness constant is optimal.
 We also empirically validate its effectiveness and show its priority over other stochastic ADMM algorithms.

 \lettrine[nindent=0em,lines=2]{T}he Alternating Direction Method of Multipliers (ADMM), firstly proposed by \clr{\cite{gabay1976dual,glowinski1975approximation}}, is an efficient and versatile tool, which can always guarantee good performance when handling large-scale data-distributed or big-data related problems, due to its ability of dealing with the objective functions separately and synchronously.
 Recent studies have shown that ADMM has a convergence rate of $O(1/N)$ (where $N$ is the number of iterations) for general convex problems \clr{\cite{monteiro2013iteration,he20121,he2012non}}.